codetam/hailo_project/03_tracking/README.md

 ## Tracking

-To be able to retreive the output from the hailotracker element, the hailooverlay element must be modified.
-By adding these modifications, every time the hailotracker is run, new information will be printed to the terminal every time a new detection is found.
+To be able to retreive the output from the hailotracker element, a new hailofilter element must be added after the hailotracker.
+By doing it this way, every new detection will have a tracking id in its inner objects.

-## Modifications
+## OLD Modifications

 A new file must be added:
 ~~~bash